 “Reading gives us a place to go when we have to stay where we are.”

 When we’re stressed at the end of the night, one of the best thing we can do is read.
 I personally think it’s better than screentime because it can help lull your mind and prepare you for sleep.
 I love reading a good book until I’m drowsy then going to sleep.
+It’s nice to have a list of books for stressed mamas available.

 One of my favorite things to do is take a 48-hour mommy vacay with a thick book.
 This doesn’t happen as often as I’d like, but when I go I try to find books that are “can’t put down” and quick easy reads so I don’t bogged down and feel like I’m doing research.